rosvik/string.248.no/README.md

 git submodule update --init --recursive
 ```

-Open index.html in your favorite browser, and type some text in the input field.
+The project is pure static vanilla JS, so open index.html in your favorite browser, and enjoy 🚀

 ## Submodules